andytudhope/thebluebook/source/fugue-i/index.md

 What if the pattern of mind books have always carried, that particular piece of captured soul that can travel across time, could be literalised and fed to the machines we are building to augment our memories and imagine delightfully different ways of being?

 What if everyone could easily build something about what they love?
-What happens if we open source the language(s) they used to create it?
+What happens if we open source the language(s) they use to create it?

 **It's a critical point**: I'm not suggesting that this particular book is anything like the works it references and tries to imitate, what I am actually interested in is the experiment itself, and the theological question it raises,